-- Mexico, the world's largest Spanish-speaking nation, is the third major economic power in North America.
+- Mexico, the world's largest Spanish-speaking nation.
 Mexico follows a federal system similar to that of the United States under which a new president is elected every six years. - In 1994, Canada, Mexico, and the United States initiated the North American Free Trade Agreement (NAFTA).
 Mexico signed a similar agreement with the European Union in 1999.
 In 2000 it signed free trade pacts with El Salvador, Guatemala, and Honduras; and in 2004 it signed pacts with Japan and Uruguay.
 (The role of trade in Mexico's economy is explored in depth in Chapter 10's opening case, "Trade By Prosperity: The Case of Mexico.)